seanzhangkx8/ConvoKit/doc/source/movie.rst

 Additional information for the movies these conversations occur are included as Corpus-level metadata, which includes, for each movie:

-* title: movie title
-* url: url from which the raw sources were retrieved
+* url: a dictionary mapping movie_idx to the url from which the raw sources were retrieved
-* release_year: year of movie release
-* rating: IMDB rating of the movie
+* name: name of the corpus
-* votes: number of IMDB votes
-* genre: a list of genres this movie belongs to

 Usage